 This page provides information on first level control in the United Kingdom and FAQ on the consequences of Brexit..
 You may also contact the Interreg Europe representative in the United Kingdom directly.

 There is one point of contact for enquiries about the programme based at the Department for Communities and Local Government (DCLG).
 Each part of the UK also has a website with specific regional information.

-This section provides information on the system set up for first level control in your country.
-Any costs associated with this control are indicated so they can be planned for in any project budget.
+This section provides information on the system set up for first level control in the UK for the 2014-2020 programming period.
+The costs associated with this control are indicated so that they can be planned for in project budgets.

 Ministry of Housing, Communities and Local Government

 The costs resulting from the control can be reported as eligible costs in compliance with the relevant EU-regulations and programme rules.

 In compliance with the article 23 (4) of Regulation (EU) No 1299/2013 of the European Parliament and of the Council of 17 December 2013 and article 125 (5) and (6) of Regulation (EU) No 1303/2013 of the European Parliament and of the Council of 17 December 2013, on-the-spot verifications will be carried out for each project partner at least once during the project lifetime.